CircuitVerse/CircuitVerse/installation_docs/remote_development.md

 ---

-### Github Codespaces
+### GitHub Codespaces
-[Github Codespaces](https://docs.github.com/en/codespaces/overview) is a free platform that allows you to develop CircuitVerse in a cloud VS Code environment.
+[GitHub Codespaces](https://docs.github.com/en/codespaces/overview) is a free platform that allows you to develop CircuitVerse in a cloud VS Code environment.

 **Steps to setup**
 1. Fork current repository